Supercuspidal unipotent representations: L-packets and formal degrees: The Hiraga--Ichino--Ikeda conjecture

 \section{The Hiraga--Ichino--Ikeda conjecture}

-We fix an additive character $\psi : K \to \CC^\times$ of order -1, that is, nontrivial on the ring of integers $\mf o_K$ but trivial on the maximal ideal thereof.
-We normalize the Haar measure on $(\mb G^\omega / Z(\mb G^\omega)_s)(K) = \mb G^\omega (K) / Z(\mb G^\omega)_s (K)$ as in \cite[Correction]{HII}.
-Since $\psi$ has order -1, the Haar measure agrees with that in \cite[\S 5]{GrGa}.
-The formal degree of any square-integrable modulo centre representation of $\mb G^\omega (K)$ (e.g. a unitary supercuspidal representation) can be defined as in \cite[p.
+We fix an additive character $\psi : K \to \CC^\times$ which is trivial on the ring of integers $\mf o_K$ but nontrivial on any larger fractional ideal.
+We endow $K$ with the Haar measure that gives $\mf o_K$ volume 1 and we normalize the Haar measure on $(\mb G^\omega / Z(\mb G^\omega)_s)(K) = \mb G^\omega (K) / Z(\mb G^\omega)_s (K)$ as in \cite{HII}.
+As $\psi$ has order 0, the Haar measure agrees with that in \cite[\S 5]{GrGa} and \cite[\S 4]{Gro}.
+The formal degree of a square-integrable modulo centre representation of $\mb G^\omega (K)$ (e.g. a unitary supercuspidal representation) can be defined as in \cite[p.
 285]{HII}.

 For a L-parameter $\lambda \in \Phi (\mb G^\omega (K))$ we write

 When $\lambda$ is discrete, as it will be most of the time in this paper, we do not have to take the group of components in \eqref{eq:S}, for the centralizer group is already finite.